ctbishop/EasyMon/README.md

     File:                                    Description:

-    easymon                                  EasyMon program
+    easymon                                  EasyMon program*
     easymon-icon.svg                         shortcut/sidebar icon image
     com.gmail.ctbishop34.EasyMon.desktop     desktop file
     easymon-install-reinstall.sh             installation script
     easymon-uninstall.sh                     deinstallation script
     README.txt                               (this document)

+    *OR easymon.c for installation from source.

     If this is not the case, you are advised to remove the package entirely
-    from your system and contact the originator (ctbishop34@gmail.com).
+    from your system and contact the originator.

 <br/>